missaarohi/user-management-system/README.md

 A complete **User Management System** built using **Flask (Python)** and **MongoDB**, with authentication, role-based access, and a simple frontend UI for signup, login, and dashboard.

-This project was developed as part of a **Backend Intern Assessment**, covering both backend APIs and frontend integration.

 ---